Trains in Italy

 International night trains

-ÖBB Nightjet (EN) has many trains connecting to and from several destinations in Italy:
+ÖBB Nightjet (NJ) has many trains connecting to and from several destinations in Italy:

 Scenic train routes in Italy